bai35304823/hackerrank/README.md

-# Efficient NAs to HackerRank problems
+# Efficient Solutions to HackerRank problems

 Solutions are coded using Java 8